-3.28 The Councils Place and Investment Team has set up an Agents Forum comprising key residential and commercial agents.
+3.28 The Councils Place and Investment Team set up an Agents Forum comprising key residential and commercial agents.
 The purpose is to create an open forum for dialogue about trends and issues impacting on development arising across the Borough.
+Unfortunately this was put on hold due to the Covid 19 Pandemic but the Council is preparing to restart the forum.